-Lucy Randall, a non-commissioned Loan Consultant at Better, gives a rundown of mortgage refinance and how to determine if one is right for you.
+Lucy Randall, a non-commissioned Mortgage Expert at Better, gives a rundown of mortgage refinance and how to determine if one is right for you.

 If you’re a homeowner, you might be hearing everyone, from your neighbors to news anchors, talking about refinancing.
 So should you be considering it too?
 There are many situations in which refinancing your mortgage may be right for you -- let's go over some of the major reasons: